Επεξεργασία

 When to scale out

-• Linearly improves performance of the system for scans, aggregations, and CTAS statements.
+• Linearly improves performance of the system for scans, aggregations, and CTAS statements

-• Increases the number of readers and writers for loading data.
+• Increases the number of readers and writers for loading data

-• Maximum number of concurrent queries and concurrency slots.
+• Maximum number of concurrent queries and concurrency slots

-Recommendations for when to scale out data warehouse units:
+Recommendations for when to scale out DWUs:

 • Before you perform a heavy data loading or transformation operation, scale out to make the data available more quickly.